 This is absolutely a myth.

-Both man and woman to have an equal share of infertility issues.
+Both men and women have an equal share of infertility issues.
 While 30% of the infertility cases are usually attributed to male infertility, female infertility does account for the other 30%, and the remaining 40% is on account of the combination of both male as well as female problems.

-Myth 3: Having an intercourse a few times a month is enough to get pregnant.
+Myth 3: Having intercourse a few times a month is enough to get pregnant.

 Conception is a tricky affair and in fact, gets even trickier if one is a newlywed.
 A lot depends on when the woman’s menstrual cycle occurs.
 So, one need not worry about one’s fertility, if one is unable to conceive after a few intercourses.
 It’s not really uncommon for a healthy couple to try for about a minimum of 6 months before hearing the good news of being able to conceive or being pregnant.
 So just give it time.

-Myth 4: Chance of getting pregnant is nil for women above 35.
+Myth 4: The chance of getting pregnant is nil for women above 35.

 Certainly, this is not the case.

 Chances are slightly less but not completely naught.
-A radical French study has indeed found out that 82% of the women in the age group of 35-39 did conceive within a year.
+A radical French study has indeed found that 82% of the women in the age group of 35-39 did conceive within a year.
 The number did fall sharply for women in their 40s, but 35 is not the age to give up one’s dream of becoming a mom.
 The chances are fine but one should plan it wisely by seeking necessary medical help.

 Myth 5: Fertility Treatments and Consultations are expensive.

 This is not so.
 In fact, in India, there are several popular economic as well as efficient fertility centers that can prove to be good destinations for foreigners as well.
 There are several fertility specialists with impeccable credentials and successful track records in one’s own city limits.
 Look around and one will find a suitable center that meets their expectations and budget constraints.

 Parenthood is indeed a sacred affair and one must gather all necessary information before planning a family.
-One can choose a Best fertility clinic in Hyderabad of their choice as there are so many around.
+One can choose the Best fertility clinic in Hyderabad of their choice as there are so many around.